earlephilhower/psychoplug/README.md

-#PsychoPlug - ESP8266 outlet firmware with standalone HTTP scheduler and MQTT integration
+# PsychoPlug - ESP8266 outlet firmware with standalone HTTPS encrypted interface, in-box scheduler and MQTT integration

-This is a replacement firmware for ESP8266-based WIFI controlled outlets.
-Built-in NTP driven event management means no MQTT server is needed (but is fully supported).
-No cloud connection is required, only NTP access required to ensure accurate timekeeping.
+This is a gold-plated replacement firmware for ESP8266-based WIFI controlled outlets.
+* HTTPS secured web interface (see https://github.com/esp8266/Arduino/pull/3001 for required changes to Arduino)
+* Password protected (over HTTPS for security even with HTTP BAsic Authentication)
+* Built-in NTP driven event management and timekeeping with Daylight Savings Time auto-adjustment and world time zones
+* Up to 24 daily events configurable on a per-day, per-minute basis
+* No MQTT server is *required*, but MQTT (unencrypted and encrypted) is fully supported
+* No cloud connection is required for operation
+* OTA firmware updates

-##DISCLAIMER and WARNINGS
+## DISCLAIMER and WARNINGS
 Use of this software and procedure are completely at your own risk.
 This project involves working on devices that control household current.
 At no time should the remote control outlet be connected to an outlet/power source while either (a) opened, which would possibly expose you to *lethal* voltages, or (b) connected to your computer, which could do *fatal damage* to your computer and attached devices.
 Perform any disassembly and reassembly with great care ensuring no spare parts or wires are left inside the plug after your intial upload.
 IF YOU HAVE ANY DOUBT ABOUT PERFORMING THESE OPERATIONS PLEASE DO NOT CONTINUE.

 DO NOT NAT-FORWARD THIS TO THE PUBLIC INTERNET!
 While I have strived to make this a robust and safe web interface, there is always the possibilty that there are bugs known or unknown which might allow someone other than yourself to control the outlet without authorization.
-Even without any bugs, the HTTP basic authentication used provides a *cleartext username and password* combination for anyone on the Internet to see.
-Unfortunately there does not yet exist an Arduino ESP2866 SSL server, which would securely encrypt this username and password.
-If you've got working code for one in the Arduino toolchain, drop me a line, please!

 INSTEAD, use a VPN into your house or a web-based, SSL encrypted MQTT broker to control things from outside your home.
 Either way does not require any holes in your NAT firewall on inbound connections, and will fully encrypt any username and passwords send over the public Internet.

-##Key features

-Here's a summary of features and operating instructions.
-They're thin now, but probably more detailed than the ones you got in the box with your plug.

-* Complete replacement for stock firmware on many kinds of ESP8266-based plugs (I'm using WorkChoice EcoPlugs from Walmart)
-* No cloud connection required to work (NTP needed for timekeeping)
-* NTP timekeeping
-* Built-in events, up to 24 per day, configurable on a per-minute and day basis, no controller needed
-* Integrates with home automation systems (WIP) using MQTT publishing and subscribing
-* Web-based configuration and control with password access
-* Power monitoring and email alerting (i.e. detect appliance trouble) ((TBD)
-* Power button always works, even in unconnected state

 ## Prerequisites